aherbert/gdsc-smlm/docs/toolset_plugins.rst

 The plugins are described in the following sections using the order presented on the ``Plugins > GDSC SMLM > Toolset`` menu.

-.. index:: install smlm toolset
+.. index:: !
+Install SMLM Toolset

 Install SMLM Toolset
 --------------------